nonscriptedd/nonscriptedd/README.md

 - 🌱 I’m currently learning web development tho!
 - 💞️ I do not think i can collabrate at big projects yet.
 I am still learning.
 Besides, who would even post their website on GitHub (Except if it is a starter-pack a-like)?
 - Just call me he/him.
 - ⚡ Fun fact: I DESTROYED my computer trying to install arch linux...
+But it was fixed! :)

 <!---
 nonscriptedd/nonscriptedd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.